ishikaray16/f5-xc-terraform-examples-deploy-bot-defense-gcp/workflow-guides/bot/deploy-botdefense-in-gcp-with-f5xc-bigip-connector/automation-demo-guide.rst

 .. image:: assets/public_ip.png

-BIGIP instance is accessible at https://<Public-IP-address>:8443
+BIGIP instance is accessible at https://<Public-IP-address-BIGIP>:8443

 .. image:: assets/bigip_vs.png

 **STEP 5:** Verify the JavaScript injection in the GKE application via the BIG-IP.

-AirLine application is accessible at http://<Public-IP-address>
+Airline demo application is accessible at http://<Public-IP-address-BIGIP>

 Within the <head> tag you should see three lines containing the following: 1) src="/customer1.js?matcher", 2) src="/customer1.js?single"></script>, 3) src="/customer1.js?async